jacksoneshbaugh/lambda-linearity-score/README.md

 ## Paper

 You can read the full paper here: [`paper.pdf`](./paper.pdf).

 _This is a pre-submission draft.
 Feedback welcomed._

 ---

 ## Reproducing Results

 The experiments in the paper span both synthetic and real-world datasets.
+All of the code used for the experiments can be found in [`lambda_linearity_score.ipynb`](./lambda_linearity_score.ipynb).

 ### Datasets Used:
 - [Medical Cost Personal Dataset (Kaggle)](https://www.kaggle.com/datasets/mirichoi0218/insurance)